Natural, artificial and synthetic fibres:

 Artificial Fibers

-Production 2024 – 7.9 million tons (7.9% of the total 124 million tons of fibers produced)
+Production 2024 – 7.9 million tons (7.9% of the total 124 million tons of fiber produced)

 Synthetic Fibers

-Production 2024 – 83.8 million tons (67% of the total 124 million rounds of fiber produced)
+2024 Production – 83.8 million tons (67% of the total 124 million rounds of fiber produced)

-Fibers directly derived from petroleum or petroleum compounds, subjected to substantial chemical transformations of polymerization - acrylic, aramid, Modacrylic, chlorovinyl, neoprene, polyamide or Nylon, polyester, polyethylene, polytetrafluoroethylene or Goretex, polyurethane, nylon
+Fibers directly derived from petroleum or petroleum compounds, subjected to substantial chemical transformations of polymerization - acrylic, aramid, modacrylic, chlorovinyl, neoprene, polyamide or nylon, polyester, polyethylene, polytetrafluoroethylene or Goretex, polyurethane, nylon

 The Silk